MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-59/README.md

 1. Navigate to `/scripts/`
 2. Execute `scrape_house_speakingsame_suburbs.py`

+# Crime Data
+crime.ipynb will contain both download and analysis

 # PTV Data
-1. Run PTVdataProcessing.ipynb to download and see analysis of data
+1. Run PTVdataProcessing.ipynb to download and see analysis of data.
+2. Run ipynb file in PTV_visualisations folders to get vistualisation.

 notes: The download link is temporary link from https://datashare.maps.vic.gov.au/.
 It might be expired anytime in the future